EducationalTestingService/factor_analyzer/README.rst

 Contributing
 ------------

-Contributions to FactorAnalyzer are very welcome.
+Contributions to `factor_analyzer` are very welcome.
 Please file an issue on GitHub, or contact jbiggs@ets.org if you would like to contribute.

 Installation